MahumFarhan/substrATE/README.md

 > gene cluster systems.
 Archaeal genomes are not currently supported.
 > Use `--pul_mode cazyme_only` with caution for non-Bacteroidetes
 > organisms and interpret results accordingly.
+>
+> ### Metagenomic input

+SubstrATE supports metagenomic-assembled genomes (MAGs) as input, with the following expectations and caveats:

+- **Binned MAGs only.** Each input file must be a single-organism bin.
+  Unbinned metagenomic assemblies are not supported — CGCFinder links genes into clusters based on genomic proximity, and fragmented or mixed-organism contigs will produce incomplete or spurious CGCs.

+- **Use `--pul_mode generic` or `--pul_mode cazyme_only`.** The default
+  `bacteroidetes` mode requires SusC/SusD-type transporters and will miss PULs from non-Bacteroidetes organisms common in metagenomic datasets.

+- **Contig fragmentation reduces CGC recovery.** PULs that span contig boundaries will be split or missed entirely.
+This is a fundamental limitation of short-read assemblies and cannot be resolved within substrATE.

+- **Taxonomy is not built in.** To link substrATE results to taxonomic annotations, join your taxonomy table against `{substrate}_family_hits.tsv` on the sample name column.
+Tools such as GTDB-Tk are recommended for MAG taxonomic classification.

 ---